FAQ

 What can I get out of this?

-We try to not think of things in such extractive, transactional terms….but quite a lot.
-For starters, you can learn a lot about qualitative research, team-based projects, criminal justice, political violence, and law, not to mention executive functioning skills like time management, project workflows, team-based learning, etc. These are things you will absorb simply by putting time in.
+We try not to think of things in such extractive, transactional terms….but quite a lot.
+For starters, you can learn a lot about qualitative research, team-based projects, criminal justice, political violence, and law, not to mention executive functioning skills like time management, project workflows, and team-based learning.
+These are things you will absorb simply by putting time in.
 You can also leverage these skill areas in job applications, graduate school, internships, awards, fellowships, and other opportunities that need something to help distinguish your resume/CV.
 You can meet interesting people at institutions around the world, and help to build a collectively-owned resource that helps bring better data to more people for more informed decision-making.
 You can work directly with lawyers, journalists, senior academics, and others through the advisory board and external data requests, and you can try your hand at real investigative work and open-source intelligence efforts.

 What can I put into it?